-The landlord's Agents K.H. and W.S. attended both Pre-Conference Hearings.
-No one attended for the Tenants.
-During the Pre-Conference Hearing.
-The Landlord's Agents elected to proceed via written submissions only.
+The landlord's Agents EB and TO participated in the Pre-Conference Hearing, one tenant called in strictly to observe and had no submissions.
+During the Pre-Conference Hearing the Landlord's Agents elected to proceed via written submissions only.